Loopring/DEX-API-V3/tpls/en/basics/generic_api_signature.md

 #### Example

-Actually So far only 2 API need this EDDSA API signing -- **updateApiKey** & **cancel order**, let's see how the signatureBase is contructed.
+Actually So far only 2 API need this special EDDSA API signing -- **updateApiKey** & **cancel order**, let's see how the signatureBase is contructed.

 ##### Update user API key
 For the above url with the following url query parameters: